Sustainable travel tips for kinder travel

-You’d be surprised by how many of the trinkets sold in Istanbul’s Grand Bazaar are produced in China.
+Purchase souvenirs that are handmade from locally and ethically sourced materials.
+You’d be surprised how many of the trinkets sold in Istanbul’s Grand Bazaar are produced in China.
 Shop around to meet the artisans and buy local, traditional goods.

-You can benefit more local people by spreading your money to a variety of vendors.
+Diversify your spending across different businesses and tour operators.
+You can benefit more local people by spreading your money across a variety of vendors.

-Short-term rental apps like AirBnb are a popular and convenient way to visit local homes, but they can have a negative impact on local rental market rates.
+Consider where you spend the night.
+Short-term rental apps like AirBnb are a popular and convenient way to visit local homes, but they can have a negative impact on the local rental market.
 Consider staying in established guesthouses or vacation homes that are properly zoned and regulated for the tourism industry.
 Here are some accommodation options that protect the environment and cut your carbon footprint.